-In recent decades, immigrants have also played an important role in Maryland's manufacturing industry.
+In recent decades, immigrants have also played an important role in Mississippi's overall manufacturing industry, the largest broad industry category in the state.
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.12 The almost

-The almost 806,000 immigrants who were living in living in Maryland in 2010 were responsible for creating or preserving more than 37,000 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.10 The almost 63,000 immigrants who were living in Mississippi in 2010 were responsible for creating or preserving nearly 2,900 manufacturing jobs.